blinkcard/blinkcard-in-browser/README.md

     }
     ```

-4. Create recognizer objects that will perform image recognition, configure them to your needs (to scan specific types of identity documents, for example) and use them to create a `RecognizerRunner` object:
+4. Create recognizer objects that will perform image recognition, configure them to your needs (to scan specific types of documents, for example) and use them to create a `RecognizerRunner` object:

     ```typescript
     import * as BlinkCardSDK from "@microblink/blinkcard-in-browser-sdk";